MysaNetAdmin/MashMash/README.md

 # MashMash
-Basic droid app for conversion from CAD to EUR with or wirhtout taxex
+Basic droid app for conversion from CAD to EUR with or wirhtout taxes (20%)